jgm/pandoc/test/writer.markdown

     with a continuation

-    iv. sublist with roman numerals, starting with 4
+    i.  sublist with roman numerals starting with i. ii. more items
-    v.  more items
         (A) a subsublist
         (B) a subsublist

 Nesting:

-A.  Upper Alpha
+D.  Upper Alpha
     I.  Upper Roman.
-        (6) Decimal start with 6
+        (1) Decimal start with 1
-            c)  Lower alpha with paren
+            a)  Lower alpha with paren

 Autonumbering: